 Sitka, Alaska Fishing Boats

 The "Sitka standard" for a charter fishing vessel is a 29-32' aluminum sportfisher, with a 360 degree walk around cabin, and twin outboard engines.
 The walk around cabin is essential for fishing 4-6 anglers, especially when mooching for salmon.
-Our lodge runs two 30' aluminum walk around sport fishers.
+Our lodge runs 30' aluminum walk around sport fishers.

 Sitka Salmon Fishing